sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 OS X
 ----

 If you use Apple OS X, you may run into "System Integrity Protection" making installation hard.
-The easiest way, is to install the swift client into your home dir with --user, and make sure ython uses that instead of the system version.
+The easiest way, is to install the swift client into your home dir with --user, and make sure python uses that instead of the system version.

 First, install your personnal version of setuptools: